nandishns/Kodikon-2022/README.md

 ## Description:
-We are aiming more on quality of learning process rather than quantity regardless of background of the student viz., whether he is from rural regional language medium student or who is not offordable to it.

 ->Project Based Learning : This is the better and productive way of learning for all round development of students' progress.
 There would be weekly based projects , demo videos and reviews at regular interval of time with regular feedback to their research or completion of task